 Lean Canvas

-Created by Ash Maurya, the Lean Canvas is a one-page derivation of the Business Model Canvas which addresses broader customer issues and used explicitly for startups.
-It replaced the sophisticated business model canvas a more straightforward plan.
-There were a few changes made to the canvas.
-Key Activities, as well as Key Resources, have been removed.
+Created by Ash Maurya, the Lean Canvas is a one-page derivation of the Business Model Canvas, which addresses broader customer issues and is used explicitly for startups.
+It replaced the sophisticated business model canvas with a more straightforward plan.
+A few changes were made to the canvas.
+Key Activities and Key Resources have been removed.
 He replaced the Customer Relationships box with the Channels box.
-Key Partners were removed from the canvas because the risk inefficiency was not because of lack of partners.
+Key Partners were extracted from the canvas because lacking partners did not cause the risk of inefficiency.

 Future of Lean Startup

-Lean Startup had taken the world by storm, and the success stories of firms which employed lean startup are inspiring.
-The number of businesses taking up Lean startup is increasing day by day and by using lean methods across a wide range of startups will result in less amount of failures than while using traditional methods.
+Lean Startups have taken the world by storm, and the success stories of firms that employ them are inspiring.
+The number of businesses taking up Lean startups is increasing daily, and using lean methods across a wide range of startups will result in fewer failures than using traditional methods.

 The lean startup approach is changing the entrepreneurial landscape.
-Through its research and stats, products which are loved by the customers are launched instead of launching and waiting to see if the customers like it.
-Since the entrepreneurs have all the information beforehand, the risk factor is very less.
-With the access to various types of financing increasing day by day, the future of firms using lean startup is promising and bright.
+Through its research and stats, products that are loved by customers are launched instead of launching and waiting to see if the customers like them.
+Since the entrepreneurs have all the information beforehand, the risk factor is very low.
+With access to various types of financing increasing daily, the future of firms using lean startups is promising and bright.

 Share: